Radiative turbulent flares in magnetically-dominated plasmas: Relativistic Kinetic Turbulence

-is a measure of how thin the current sheets can become before approaching charge starvation.
-In particular, a current sheet supporting a jump $\delta B\sim B_0$ can collapse to the scale $\sim \sigma^{1/2} c/\omega_p$.
-This scale also equals the Larmor radius of the particles heated by reconnection, $r_{\rm L}\sim \sigma c/\omega_B=\sigma^{1/2}\de$. \\ (3) The hydrodynamic velocity field of the electron-positron fluid is dominated by motions in the $x$-$y$ plane, transverse to $\vec{B}_0$.
+\item The hydrodynamic velocity field of the electron-positron fluid is dominated by motions in the $x$-$y$ plane, transverse to $\vec{B}_0$.
 In particular, we observe fast motions along the current sheets, which are clearly powered by reconnection: plasmoids are formed by the tearing instabilities and ejected along the sheets with speeds $v_\perp^{\rm out}\sim c$.
 Electrons and positrons behave as a single fluid in these motions, described as an $\vec{E}\times \vec{B}$ drift.
 Besides the plasmoid motion along the current sheets, the hydrodynamic $\vec{E}\times \vec{B}$ motions in the $x$-$y$ plane have a component converging toward the current sheets, $\vec{v}_\perp^{\rm in}$.
-These converging flows are very fast (close to $c$) during the ``collapse'' phases forming the flat, thin current sheets between magnetic flux ropes.
-When the sheet has formed, reconnection proceeds through the tearing instability, sustaining a significant $v_\perp^{\rm in}$.
+These converging flows are very fast (close to $c$) during the \textit{collapse} phases forming the flat, thin current sheets between magnetic flux ropes.
+When the sheet has formed, reconnection proceeds through the tearing instability, sustaining a significant $v_\perp^{\rm in}$. \end{enumerate}

 The current sheets are sites of strongly localized dissipation.
-The degree of this localization (i.e. the spatial intermittency of dissipation) may be described by the following dimensionless parameter,
+The degree of this localization (i.e. the spatial intermittency of dissipation) may be described by the following dimensionless parameter:

 where $\langle \ldots \rangle$ denotes the spatial average over the computational box.
 The map of $\mathcal{D}_J$ is shown in Figure~\ref{fig:visuals}.
 It demonstrates that the dissipation process is strongly localized in the thin current sheets.
 Taking the average of $\mathcal{D}_J$ over the simulation box, we obtain a global measure of localization,